The Mask: Animated Series

-The Mask: Animated Series is an American animated television series based on the 1994 film.
+The Mask: Animated Series is an American superhero animated television series based on the Dark Horse comic book series and its film adaptation.
 The series aired for a total of three seasons and fifty-four episodes from August 12, 1995, to August 30, 1997.
 It spawned its own short-run comic book series, Adventures of The Mask.
 John Arcudi, former writer of the original comics, wrote two episodes of the series.
-The Mask was one of three animated series based on Jim Carrey movies that premiered the same year.
+The Mask was one of three animated series based on Jim Carrey films that premiered the same year.
 These included the 1995–2000 Ace Ventura: Pet Detective series, and the 1995–1996 Dumb and Dumber series.